×

 Definition of Brazing, Soldering and Welding

 According to the Metals Handbook 9th ed., welding is “a material joining process which produces coalescence of materials by heating them to suitable temperatures, with or without the application of pressure or by the application of pressure alone, and with or without the use of filler material” (Ref.
 (1)).
-From this definition for welding, it is understandable why many people refer to brazing and soldering as welding.
-However, people intimately associated with the brazing industry will argue that brazing and welding are not the same because when brazing, no thermal melting of the base metals being joined occurs.
+From this definition, it is understandable why many people refer to brazing and soldering as welding.
+However, people associated with the brazing industry will argue brazing and welding are not the same.
+When brazing, there is no thermal melting of the joined base metals.

 Besides metallic bonding, sometimes referred to as a metallurgical bonding, occurring during the brazing process, there are a number of other chemical processes that can occur and need to be controlled; these are: dissolution, diffusion, oxidation, the formation of intermetallic compounds (alloy), and if steels are being brazed, de-carburization.